vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/4_OBJECTIONS.md

 "5\.
 Having thus kept the fish, Manu took him to the sea.
 Then in the same year which the fish had pointed out, Manu, having built the ship, meditated on the fish.
 And when the flood had risen, Manu entered into the ship.
 Then the fish swam toward him, and Manu fastened the rope of the ship to the fish's horn, and he thus hastened toward[^140] the Northern Mountain.

+[^140]: I prefer now the reading of the Kâ_n_va-_s_âkhâ, abhidudrâva, instead of atidudrâva or adhidudrâva of the other MSS.
+See Weber, Ind.
+Streifen, i. p.
+11.

 "6\.
 The fish said: 'I have saved thee; bind the ship to a tree.
 May the water not cut thee off, while thou art on the mountain.
 As the water subsides, do thou gradually slide down with it.'
 Manu then slid down gradually with the water, and therefore this is called 'the Slope of Manu' on the Northern Mountain.
 Now the flood had carried away all these creatures, and thus Manu was left there alone.

 "7\.
 Then Manu went about singing praises and toiling, wishing for offspring.
 And he sacrificed there also with a Pâka-sacrifice.
 He poured clarified butter, thickened milk, whey, and curds in the water as a libation.
 In one year a woman arose from it.
 She came forth as if dripping, and clarified butter gathered on her step.
 Mitra and Varu_n_a came to meet her.